mikkokotila/learning-deep-learning/ASSIGNEMENTS.md

 Without even knowing it, you're fast becoming a Python pro, and actually you thought you were just learning deep learning ;)

-[more details coming soon.]
+Now let's create another function, this time for making predictions using saved model.
+You will need to have a couple of things to be able to do that:

+- a dataset which has the same features (X variables) as when you created the model
+- the saved model structure in a .json file
+- the saved model weights in a .h5 file

+Just to make sure that everything works right, what you can do is just separate the output variable (Y) from the diabetes dataset and use it to validate your predictions once you get it from your loaded model.

+### Assignement 9 - Using a saved model to make predictions on data without ground truth.

-### Assignement 9 - Contiributing code to Github
+### Assignement 10 - Contiributing code to Github

-### Assignment 10 - Deep learning when you have text data
+### Assignment 11 - Deep learning when you have text data

 In this assignement you will learn how to handle cases where you just have one feature which is unstructured data (text) and you want to make predictions based on that.
 More details soon...